with Dana Makover & Rabbi Rebecca Epstein

 Dana considers travel a necessary tool for opening her mind and heart.
 The process of purposely placing oneself in a strange environment surrounded by different sounds, cultures, languages and foods creates more flexibility in the mind than any yoga asana ever could.
 Through experiencing others in their environments, we learn to better understand ourselves.
 Travel can truly be a journey to the self through others, a beautifully human way to connect.
 [Read more about Dana]

-Your accommodations include 2 nights Kibbutz Gonen, 1 night Nir David, 2 nights Jerusalem (Harmony Hotel or equivalent), 1 night Kibbutz Ein Gedi, 1 night Tel Aviv (Hotel TBD).
+Your accommodations include 2 nights Kibbutz Gonen, 1 night Nir David, 1 night Jerusalem (Harmony Hotel or equivalent), 1 night at Khan Beerotayim, 1 night Kibbutz Ein Gedi, 1 night Tel Aviv (Hotel TBD).

 - 7 nights accommodations